malramsay64/phd-thesis/03_Glassy_Dynamics/molecular_relaxation.md

 the rotational relaxations are the most comparable to the traditional dipole relaxation times (@fig:rotational_time).
-This is because the length scale of the dipole relaxation is more well defined than for either the structural relaxation or the diffusion.
+This is because the length scale of the dipole relaxation, measured in this thesis using the rotational relaxation function $R_2$, is more well defined than for either the structural relaxation or the diffusion.
 The rotational relaxation function $R_2$ (@eq:rot_relax)